janhaviathalye/The-Unredactor/README.md

 Adding new features (e.g., sentiment scores, external knowledge graphs).
 Adapting the model to unredact other entity types, such as locations or dates.

+## Test cases

+### Explanation of Tests

+#### test_load_data.py:

+Verifies the load_data function processes input files correctly and produces a cleaned_context column.
+Ensures redacted spans (█) are replaced with the placeholder REDACTED.

+#### test_extract_features.py:

+Tests the TF-IDF feature extraction process.
+Checks the shape of the generated feature matrix and ensures the vectorizer is correctly initialized.

 ## Bugs and Assumptions